TedTschopp/tschopp.net/_posts/2006-04-07-a_little_calend.md

   - Web
   - Coding
 ---
-The following code is a [calendar application](http://www.tschopp.net/date_time_testing.html) I’m building in JavaScript.
+The following code is a calendar application I’m building in JavaScript.
 It needs a couple rounds of refactoring (to get rid of document.writes and to make it more object friendly).
 The next step will be to make it handle iCal files (which will be a trick).
 This is posted for all to enjoy.
 See the link at the end of this document.

 &nbsp;

-> <pre>&lt;style&gt;
+{% highlight html linenos %}<pre>&lt;style&gt;
   body {
    font-family: Verdana, Geneva, Arial, Helvetica, sans-serif;
   }